jsom1/jsom1.github.io/_walkthroughs/Traverxec.md

 <ins>**My thoughts**</ins>

 Another great machine!
 This box was similar to [OpenAdmin](../_walkthroughs/OpenAdmin.md) in the sense that user flag required enumeration and root flag required to use GTFOBins.
-Furthermore, the steps from the initial shell to user via SSH was exactly the same than in [OpenAdmin](../_walkthroughs/OpenAdmin.md).
+Furthermore, the steps from the initial shell to user via SSH were exactly the same as in [OpenAdmin](../_walkthroughs/OpenAdmin.md).
 Despite the resemblance, I really liked it because it reinforced what I had learned, and the box was funny.

 We found a password for david (Nowonly4me) that we didn't use anywhere.
 Maybe there is another way to get the flags ?!
 I didn't try it, but it's something interesting!